 It’s hard to compete with two-grade subs filling all the room nodes.
 Both of these subs are great, and I would have no problems recommending them to anyone.

 If you buy from Amazon, you get the same support and warranty just as if you bought it directly from SVS, as long as you’re buying new.
-Serial number when registering it is what it’s based on.
+The serial number when registering it is what it’s based on.

 The Driver and Cabinet